coda/packs-sdk/docs/reference/sdk/interfaces/SyncFormulaResult.md

 • `Optional` **continuation**: [`Continuation`](Continuation.md)

 A marker indicating where the next sync formula invocation should pick up to get the next page of results.
 The contents of this object are entirely of your choosing.
-Sync formulas are called in a loop until there is no continuation returned.
+Sync formulas are called repeatedly until there is no continuation returned.

 #### Defined in